 If you have a capital gain or loss, you must determine whether it is long term or short term.
-Whether a gain or loss is long or short term depends on how long you own the asset before you dispose of it.
-The time you own an asset before disposing of it is called the holding period.
+Whether a gain or loss is long or short term depends on how long you own the property before you dispose of it.
+The time you own property before disposing of it is called the holding period.